Martin Gray (writer): Criticism

 Kopisto stated, when asked about any Jew in his unit alluding to Gray, that among the sixteen Polish soldiers in his partisan group there was a Polish Jew from Warsaw by the name of Zygmunt Sulima, his own long-term friend and colleague after the war.
 No man like the one in the photograph of Gray ever belonged to their unit; Kopisto said: "For the first time in my life I saw Martin Gray in a 1945 photo, which was published in March 1990 in Przekrój magazine [...]
 There were only sixteen of us participating in the 1943 Pińsk raid, and he was not among us."

+In 2010, literary scholar Alexandre Prstojevic mentioned the works of Martin Gray, Jean-François Steiner, and Misha Defonseca as examples of narratives that all share the trait of casting doubt on the identity of their authors and on their actual presence during the events described.